 You can add button text when necessary, which means you can decide to show text in the pop-up alone, toolbar alone, or in both.

-To describe the actions of the command, a tooltip can be added.
-By default, HTML is supported, but the Vue tooltip component can also be used.
+To describe the actions of a command, a tooltip can be added.
+By default, HTML is supported, but the Vue Tooltip component can also be used.

-The Vue Toolbar component is shipped with several built-in themes such as material, bootstrap, fabric (Office 365), and high contrast.
+The Vue Toolbar component is shipped with several built-in themes: Material, Bootstrap, Fabric (Office 365), and high contrast.

 Users can customize any one of these built-in themes or create new themes by either simply overriding SASS variables or using our Theme Studio application.